ABVenu/salcurriculum/S06/instructorNotes.md

 - Higher-level Abstraction: Mongoose is an Object Data Modeling (ODM) library for MongoDB.
 It abstracts the low-level interactions and provides a higher-level API for managing MongoDB documents in the form of JavaScript objects.

 - Schemas and Models: It allows you to define a schema for your data, which includes data types, validation rules, default values, and other constraints.
 This helps structure your data and ensures that it adheres to the defined schema.

+- Please Note: Why schemas are used for No-SQL??, it should be flexible right??, yes, NOSQL is flexible, but it is minimum requirement of basic structure to be defined or else it tough to run/manage the system.

 - Built-in Validation and Middleware: Mongoose provides built-in validation for data and supports middlewares (e.g., pre-save hooks, validation hooks) to automate processes like data validation, transformations, and other operations.